 Q: Am I required to attend all meetings?

 A: Although participation in the SLC Study Group Program is voluntary, students must make a commitment to attend regularly and actively participate in the study group once they have registered.
 Therefore, study group members who miss two consecutive meetings or three total meetings will be dropped from the study group in order to allow students on the waitlist to join.
 Absences for academic and religious conflicts are excused.
 However, please note that extracurricular activities including student groups, club sports and sorority or fraternity events are not considered academic conflicts.
+If you are dropped from a study group for non-attendance, you will not be allowed to rejoin the same study group.

 Q: Can I switch groups?